 Happy Lunar New Year!
-It’s time to celebrate the Year of the Tiger.
+It’s time to celebrate the Year of the Dragon in 2024.

 For nearly 40 years, Panda Express has invited customers to celebrate the Lunar New Year with good food and good fortune.
 To continue the tradition, the Chinese restaurant chain is handing out more than one million red envelopes in 2022.